re-nft/cryptopunks/README.md

 ## Protocol Spec

 - web3 call to og crypto punks. create offer 8 8s and length.
 Also add protocol version (this one is v0)
-- web3 call to og crypto punks. create bid.
+- (protocol v1) web3 call to og crypto punks. create bid.
 4 1s.

 ## Frontend Spec